Code-Institute-Submissions/ctoweyburke-school_managment_ms3/README.md

         1. As a Returning Visitor, I want to log in easily.
         2. As a Returning Visitor, I want to be able to add to this meeting schedule.
-        3. As a Returning Visitor, I want to add meetings and see other school meetings.
+        3. As a Returning Visitor, I want to see other school meetings.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if anyone has updated the database with new meetings.